lichang0824/Correlation-Analysis-On-Sleep-Data/README.md

 - cognitive_reappraisal_corr: stores the correlation between cognitive_reappraisal and other variables

 #### 8.2 Using pandas and matplotlib
+Get Final_Dataset from HDFS to Home directory.
+Then, use `scp` to download the Final_Dataset to local machine for pandas.
 Use the code stored in ECSMP_Dataset/Correlation.ipynb to generate the Correlation Matrix that shows all the correlations among all variables included in the Final_Dataset.

 ## References
 [1] A. Goldberger, L. Amaral, L. Glass, J. Hausdorff, P.C.
 Ivanov, R. Mark, J.E.
 Mietus, G.B.
 Moody, C.K.
 Peng, and H.E.
 Stanley, “PhysioBank, PhysioToolkit, and PhysioNet: Components of a new research resource for complex physiologic signals,” 2000.
 [Online].
 101 (23), pp. e215–e220.
 [Accessed: 05-May-2022].